 c) The Determination of Tax Liability

-After fully entering into force, the Charities Act 2009 will decouple the determination of “charitable status” from the determination of “charitable tax-exempt status.”
-The new Charities Regulatory Authority (CRA), when established, will be responsible for deciding whether a body qualifies as a “charity” under the 2009 Act and is therefore eligible to be registered in the new Register of Charities.
-The Revenue Commissioners will continue to determine whether a charity qualifies for charitable tax-exempt status.
+The Charities Act 2009 decouples the determination of “charitable status” from the determination of “charitable tax-exempt status.”
+The CRA is responsible for deciding whether a body qualifies as a “charity” under the 2009 Act and is therefore eligible to be registered in the Register of Charities.
+The Revenue Commissioners determine whether a charity qualifies for charitable tax-exempt status.
 To this end, the Charities Act 2009 preserves the Revenue Commissioners’ autonomy in applying tax law (Section 7).
-In particular, Section 7(2) provides that the Revenue Commissioners, in its performance of any function under the Tax Acts, shall not be bound by a determination of the CRA as to whether a purpose is of public benefit.
+In particular, Section 7(2) provides that the Revenue Commissioners, in the performance of any function under the Tax Acts, shall not be bound by a determination of the CRA as to whether a purpose is of public benefit.

 Conceivably, it would be possible for the CRA to decide that an organization is a “charity” under the Charities Act and for the Revenue Commissioners to refuse to grant that body charitable tax-exempt status, or vice versa.
 However, the Charities Act provides that the CRA may enter into memoranda of understanding with other relevant regulators to ensure, as far as practicable, consistency between decisions made or measures taken by the CRA and relevant regulators (Section 33(1)(c)).